Akinwale81/India-Cancer-Analysis-2022-2025/README.md

 After preparing the dataset Exploratory Data Analysis was performed to understand the characteristics and patterns within the data before developing the final dashboard.
 The EDA focused on the following:

 ### Patient Demographics
 The distribution of patients was explored by Gender, Age and Age Category.
 The gender with the most representation was the female accounting to a total number of 67,108 patients which represent 67.15% of the distribution.
 The maximum age of patients was 95, while the minimum age was 1.
-The age category had ages grouped, with age between 1 and 30 grouped as child or young, age between 31 and 60 was grouped as Adult, age between 61 and 95 was grouped as Senior.
-The Adult age group has the highest representation with 63.64%.
+Patients aged 1–30 were categorised as Child/Young, those aged 31–60 as Adults, and those aged 61–95 as Seniors.
+The Adult age group had the highest representation with 63.64%.
 This provided an initial understanding of the demographic composition of the dataset.

 ### Geographical Distribution